Mercy is illegal. Love is a death sentence. And survival demands complicity.

 That understands revolution is both personal and collective.

 And I enjoy that the characters are in their 30s.
-Trauma has history.
-Choices have weight.
+The trauma has history and their choices have real weight.

 If this analysis hit for you: